Gipsyville: History

 The land on which the original Gipsyville development took place was called Hessle Great Ings (see Ings), and was historically within the parish of Hessle.
-Enclosure and drainage of the land in the area was brought about by the Hessle Inclosure act (1793).
+Enclosure and drainage of the land in the area was brought about by the Hull Drainage Act 1792 (32 Geo.
+3. c.
+109).
 The road from Hull to Hessle was turnpiked in 1825, and the Hull and Selby Railway constructed south of the road opened in 1840.
 The north south running Bridlington branch of the Hull and Selby, and a branch of the Hull and Barnsley Railway were opened in 1846 and 1885 respectively.
 At the end of the 19th century the area contained no housing or other development, excluding the Hessle Road and railways; to the east the urban growth of Hull (Newington and Dairycoates areas) had reached the boundary formed by the north south railway branches.

 At the turn of the 20th century industrial and housing development began – F. Atkins & Co. opened a canister works, and Hargreaves Bros. & Co. established a black lead factory in 1906.
 Terraced housing was constructed in the same period, running north south on the south side of Hessle Road; the streets were named after English counties.

 The area took its name from a product produced by Hargreaves, "Gipsy Black Metal Polish".
 In 1911 Pickering Park opened to the north-west, by which time the population of the estate was somewhere between 2,000 and 3,000.
 Hargreaves became insolvent in 1922 and was taken over by competitor Reckitt and Sons in 1922, who closed the works.

 Housing development took place on the north side of Hessle Road in the first half of the 20th century.
 During the interwar period, stimulated by the Addison Act, the council built over 10,000 homes, 1,380 of which were constructed in Gipsyville; a Garden city movement influenced council estate of semi-detached and terraced houses with gardens, on tree lined main roads was developed to the east of Pickering Park, around Askew Avenue.
 Buildings built on the south side of Hessle Road included some more architecturally distinctive structures; the 1926 Queen Anne influenced "Gipsyville tavern" (later "the Dover Sole") is now a locally listed building.
 Fish curing works (smokehouses) were established in the industrial part of Gipsyville.